Baroness Warsi 'cleared' over rent expenses claims

 Prime Minister David Cameron said he was "pleased" the allegations had been dismissed and it cleared the way for Lady Warsi to lead the Tory campaign for the election of police and crime commissioners later this year.

 Lady Warsi said: "I believe that being a member of the House of Lords is a privilege and I take that privilege seriously.

 "I have always maintained that the allegations surrounding my expenses were untrue and I am delighted that Paul Kernaghan has dismissed them.

 "His report and the report by Sir Alex Allan - two independent inquiries - have now drawn a line under these matters and my only focus now will be to get on with my job."

 A House of Lords spokeswoman said: "The Commissioner for Standards has written to Baroness Warsi advising her that he would be submitting a report on her case to the Sub-Committee on Lords' Conduct in early August.

-"He stated that he had dismissed the allegation that she had wrongly claimed expenses for overnight accommodation costs in London."'No further action'
+"He stated that he had dismissed the allegation that she had wrongly claimed expenses for overnight accommodation costs in London."

 A separate part of the allegation was that the baroness had declared on the register of ministerial interests rental income from a property, but not declared it on the register of Lords' interests.